 Securing Marine-based Coastal Livelihoods from Climate-Induced Disasters in Tuvalu

-The overarching goal of the 4-year project Securing Marine-based Coastal Livelihoods from Climate Change and Climate-Induced Disasters (2014 - ...) is to increase the resilience of Tuvalu's outer island communities to future climate change induced risks such as declining marine resources productivity and increasing/intensifying climatic hazards.
+The overarching goal of the 4-year project 'Effective and responsive island-level governance to secure and diversify climate resilient marine-based coastal livelihoods and enhance climate hazard response capacity' (2014 - 2019), also known as 'NAPA-II', is to increase the resilience of Tuvalu's outer island communities to future climate change-induced risks such as declining marine resources productivity and increasing/intensifying climatic hazards.

 For updates on UNDP Early Warning Systems and Climate Resilient Development projects, click here.

-The project 'Securing Marine-based Coastal Livelihoods from Climate Change and Climate-Induced Disasters' will work closely with outer island development councils to increase their capacity to deliver necessary public services to increase the resilience of remote communities.
-In particular, the project will focus on the following:
+The project works closely with outer island development councils to increase their capacity to deliver necessary public services to increase the resilience of remote communities.
+In particular, the project focuses on the following: